Jorge Fick: Black Mountain College

-Out west
+New Mexico

 In 1958, Fick moved to Santa Fe, New Mexico, and helped foster an art community in the southwest.
 In 1962, he shared a studio with the sculptor John Chamberlain.
 Throughout the 1960s, Fick printed many environmental photographs by Eliot Porter.
 Fick practiced color theory, a skill he honed doing dye transfers for Porter, and as a color consultant to the designer, Alexander Girard, with whom, he collaborated on his project for Braniff Airlines.

 Fick and his wife Cynthia Homire, a fellow student from Black Mountain College, opened The Fickery on Canyon Road in Santa Fe.
 From 1972 until 1983 they sold utilitarian stoneware made by Cynthia and glazed by Fick, until he started concentrating on painting in La Cienega.

 Fick showed regularly throughout the 1960s, winning numerous prizes.
 He withdrew from the public relations push of the commercial art market of the 1970s.
 He remained in New Mexico until his death in 2004.